 Board of Directors

-- Vanessa Lucas is an attorney with the law firm of Edelstein & Payne in Raleigh, North Carolina where she represents workers in civil matters including employment discrimination, labor and workers’ compensation cases.
+Vanessa Lucas is a partner at the law firm of Edelstein & Payne in Raleigh, North Carolina where she represents workers in civil matters including employment discrimination, labor and workers’ compensation cases.
 She is active with the National Lawyers Guild, where she serves as the Philippines Subcommittee Chair to the International Committee.
 Vanessa graduated from the University of San Diego where she received a joint International MBA and JD.
 She did her undergraduate work at University of Michigan majoring in Creative Writing and Literature.
 She enjoys North Carolina’s biking trails and dog parks.

 - DeDreana Freeman is the Program Manager at Partnership Effort for the Advancement of Childrens Health and has Bachelors of Arts in Communications and Economics from Rutgers University.
 DeDreana works to improve environmental conditions for her community, which is an important aspect of our long-term health.
 She is an activist in the Golden Belt District of Durham, NC where she lives with her husband and three children.